Split screen AOA and Pop Century

 Cars Theming at Disney’s Art of Animation Resort. photo: @bizzy.runninganddizn

-On the other hand, Art of Animation is ideal for fans of Disney and Pixar movies who want an immersive themed experience.
+Art of Animation is perfect for Disney and Pixar movie fans.
+They offer an immersive themed experience.
 Its family suites make it a great choice for larger families or groups looking for more space and themed accommodations.

 Mr and Mrs Potato Head at Disney's Pop Century Resort